Michael Dorsch, PharmD, MS

 Michael Dorsch is an Associate Professor, pharmacist, and clinical researcher who studies the effects of health information technology on outcomes in cardiovascular disease.
 His current work focuses on a just-in-time adaptive intervention (JITAI) to lower sodium intake in hypertension and self-monitoring in heart failure to promote patient self-management strategies.
 Dr. Dorsch received his PharmD from Ohio Northern University and completed a PGY1 pharmacy practice residency at Riverside Methodist Hospital, in Columbus, Ohio, as well as a PGY2 cardiology specialty residency at the University of North Carolina Hospitals, in Chapel Hill.
 He earned an MS in clinical research design and statistical analysis from the University of Michigan School of Public Health and an institutional K30 award from the Michigan Institue for Clinical & Health Research.
-Dr. Dorsch is a Board Certified Cardiology Pharmacist and named Fellow of the American College of Clinical Pharmacy and American Heart Association, and American College of Cardiology.
+Dr. Dorsch is a Board Certified Cardiology Pharmacist and named Fellow of the American College of Clinical Pharmacy, American Heart Association, and American College of Cardiology.

 Health Information Technology

 - Team-based learning

 If you would like to fund my research, click on the button below and add my full name where it says "Write in".